HITECHCRIME/HC_SG198_XXX/README.md

 0:54

 feign on, reign's on
-all the things you sought
+all the things you sought so
-so play wise, seers eyes
+play wise, seers eyes
 trapped retinas caught
+blink phase still rage
+fast ways to comprehend

 turn to naught for the better, be(ing) good, bellow tell the truth